 Ever wanted to make a mix of Instant Pot steamed vegetables but not too sure how to do it well?
-Worried some will come out mushy and others will be too crunchy?
 We’re here to help!
-After making over 100 easy Instant Pot recipes I’m here with a few tips for a healthy side dish you can serve night after night.
-Ready??!! (affiliate links present)
+After making over 100 easy Instant Pot recipes we have a few tips to make this healthy side dish. (affiliate links present)

 How long does it take to steam vegetables in an Instant Pot?